There are different reasons for writing formal emails.

 5. Complimentary Close

-- Can include a sentence to initiate future contact, e.g.
+- Include a sentence to initiate future contact, e.g.

 - I look forward to hearing from you.